takkii/totolot/README.md

 #### It is necessary to load ruby-dictionary3.

-*Totolot is Neovim Plugins, Bignyanco is Neovim/Vim8 plugins*
+*Totolot is Vim8/Neovim Plugins, Vim8 set path '~/.cache/dein'

 #### totolot Sample picture to views [Do_your_Best!]